 Flatbreads are best served when they're crispy and piping hot, so you want to wait until the last minute to bake it off.
 On the Day of, preheat the oven ahead of time so you’re not waiting for it to warm up.
-Then, as friends and family start to get hungry, pop the flatbread in the oven.
-While that's baking, set the table or get anything else ready including your cutting board and a sharp knife.

 As soon as you take the flatbread out of the oven, place it on a large cutting board.
 Cut it into thin bite -sized strips and serve directly on the cutting board.
 The wood will prevent the crust from getting soggy.
 It also allows for a more rustic presentation.